hmltn-0/ava-eth-sdk_old/documentation.md

 ================================================================================

-Ava Protocol EigenLayer AVS Explained
+- Ava Protocol EigenLayer AVS Explained
-An in-depth explanation of the Ava Protocol EigenLayer AVS, covering its architecture, setup, and operational guidelines.
+- An in-depth explanation
+- of the Ava Protocol
-Overview
+- EigenLayer AVS,
+- covering its architecture,
+- setup,
+-  and operational guidelines.
-The Ava Protocol AVS (Actively Validated Service) can be compiled directly using Go version 1.22+.
-Ensure you have the appropriate version of Go installed in your development environment.
+-   The Ava Protocol AVS
+-    (Actively Validated Service)
+-  can be compiled directly
+-  using Go version 1.22+.
+-  Ensure you have the appropriate version
-How It Works
-User Wallet
+-  of Go installed
+-  in your development environment.

+Does this mean they already have an SDK in Go?
+Look up "advice on building an SDK"

-For each owner, an ERC6900 wallet is deployed to schedule tasks and approve spending.
-Each task type has its corresponding modular code to represent its condition and actual execution.
+- For each owner, an ERC6900 wallet
-Aggregator
-The aggregator accepts RPC requests from clients to submit task payloads.
-Currently, the Ava Protocol team manages and runs the aggregator.
-Periodically, the aggregator combines task submissions, updates internal storage, and writes a zkSNARK proof back to our TaskManager contract.
+- is deployed
+- to schedule tasks
+- and approve spending.
+- Each task type
+- has its corresponding
+- modular code
+- to represent its condition
+- and actual execution.
+- The aggregator accepts
+- RPC requests
+- from clients
+-  to submit task payloads.
+-  Currently, the Ava Protocol team
+-  manages and runs
+-  the aggregator.
+-  Periodically, the aggregator combines
+-  task submissions,
+-   updates internal storage,
+-   and writes a zkSNARK proof
+-   back to our TaskManager contract.
+-   The aggregator
-The aggregator also accepts task condition check results from the operator, performs quorum and consensus checks, and flags tasks as ready to run.
+-   also accepts task condition check results
+-   from the operator,
+-   performs quorum and consensus checks,
+-   and flags tasks as ready to run.
-Aggregator Address
-The Ava Protocol team currently manages the aggregator.
-Depending on whether you are on the testnet or mainnet, point your operator to the appropriate address in the operator configuration file.
+-   The Ava Protocol team currently manages
-Holesky Testnet
+-   the aggregator.
+-   Depending on whether you are
+-   on the testnet or mainnet,
+-   point your operator
+-   to the appropriate address
+-   in the operator
+-   configuration file.
 -   AVS node: aggregator-holesky.avaprotocol.org:2206
 - API Explorer: https://api-explorer-holesky.avaprotocol.org/
-Mainnet
 - AVS node: aggregator.avaprotocol.org:2206
 - API Explorer: https://api-explorer.avaprotocol.org/
-Operators
+- Operators communicate with aggregators
-Operators communicate with aggregators via RPC.
-They request task data from the aggregator, execute condition checks, and send results back to the aggregator.
-For tasks deemed ready to run, operators execute them.
-Detailed information on task execution through our ERC6900 modular wallet will be available soon.
-Setting Up
+- via RPC.
+- They request task data
+- from the aggregator,
+- execute condition checks,
+- and send results back
+- to the aggregator.
+- For tasks deemed ready to run,
+- operators execute them.
+- Detailed information on task execution
+- through our ERC6900 modular wallet
+- will be available soon.

+- a sample for how to make an SDK?
-Check Go Version
+- Check Python Version
-Verify the installed Go version: go version
+- Verify the installed Python version:
-Compile Ava Protocol AVS
+- python3 --version ?
-Compile the AVS using the following command: go build -o ap-avs
+- Download and install the AVS Python SDK using the following command:
+- pip3 instal / brew install
-You can then run the ap-avs binary.
-We strive to use pure Go, allowing cross-compilation for any architecture supported by the Go compiler.
+- You can then run the ap-avs binary.
-Running the Operator
+- We strive to use pure Go,
+- allowing cross-compilation
+- for any architecture
+- supported by the Go compiler.
-Refer to the operator documentation for detailed instructions.
+- Refer to the operator documentation
-Running the Aggregator
+- for detailed instructions.
-To run the aggregator, use the following command: ap-avs aggregator
+- To run the aggregator,
+-  use the following command:
+-  ap-avs aggregator
-Note: The Ava Protocol team currently manages the aggregator, and the IP address for communication between the operator and the aggregator is hardcoded in the operator.
+-  Note: The Ava Protocol team
+-  currently manages the aggregator,
+-  and the IP address for communication
+-   between the operator and the aggregator
-Telemetry Dashboard
+-   is hardcoded in the operator.
-Operators connected to the Ava Protocol aggregator can monitor their operations on the telemetry dashboard.
+-   Operators connected to the Ava Protocol aggregator
+-   can monitor their operations
+-   on the telemetry dashboard.
 Testnet
 https://aggregator-holesky.avaprotocol.org/telemetry
 Mainnet